 Spirit of the Game

-Ultimate stresses sportsmanship and fair play.
+Ultimate stresses sportsmanship and fair play as each player is responsible to uphold the spirit of the game.
 Competitive play is encouraged, but never at the expense of respect between players, adherence to the rules, and the basic joy of play.
 The honor system is highly regarded in ultimate.
 If a team is not honest and is always stretching the limits of fair play they will not only acquire a bad name for themselves but also lose any support and respect from other teams.

 Throwing and catching skills